novln/square/README.md

 - [ ] Add isEmpty on Ship class.
 - [ ] An human has a gender.
 - [ ] An human is a member of a Corporation.
-- [ ] A ship the property of a Corporation.
+- [ ] A ship is the property of a Corporation.
-- [ ] Create a Ship builder.
+- [ ] Create a Ship builder
+  * It required a Captain to order the production.
+  * The captain will be the first member of its crew.

 ### Level 2